 Children in Hospital Ireland – Volunteers

-The children and adolescents continue to benefit from the reliable and supportive play activities three evenings each week provided by the Children in Hospital Ireland play volunteers.
+The children and young people continue to benefit from the reliable and supportive play activities three evenings each week provided by the Children in Hospital Ireland play volunteers.

 Demographics & Activity

-In 2013 the Paediatric Family-Centred Rehabilitation programme discharged 78 patients from the service.
-Of these, 45 were new patients (PAED 1 and PAED 2 patients) to the programme and 33 had been previously admitted.
+In 2016 the Paediatric Family-Centred Rehabilitation (PAEDS) Programme discharged 148 patients from the service.
+Of these, 43 were new patients (PAED 1 and PAED 2 patients) to the programme and 105 had been previously admitted.